vuejs/apollo/README.md

 ## Mutations

-Mutations are queries that changes your data state on your apollo server.
+Mutations are queries that change your data state on your apollo server.
 For more info, visit the [apollo doc](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient\.mutate).

 ```javascript
 methods: {